1 9 6 1 – 1 9 6 9 (UK)

 Jonathon Steed was a character who first appeared in the series Police Surgeon starring Ian Hendry.

-The early Avengers episodes, were largely cops-and-robbers fare, and regular characters included Keel's secretary, Carol Wilson, and Steed's bosses, One-Ten and One-Twelve.
+The early Avengers episodes were largely cops-and-robbers fare, and regular characters included Keel’s secretary, Carol Wilson, and Steed’s bosses, One-Ten and One-Twelve.

-She was a perfect match for Steed in his Savile Row suits, embroidered waistcoats and Chelsea Boots.
+Cathy – who worked for the British Museum – was a perfect match for Steed in his Savile Row suits, embroidered waistcoats and Chelsea Boots.

 Honor even succeeded, albeit inadvertently, in knocking out wrestler Jackie Pallo during rehearsals for a graveyard battle.